 1. Parenting a Parent: A Support Group for those who find themselves in the role of caring for aging parents.
 For questions about this group, contact the office!

-9. Cribbage Group: Expert and beginners meet once a month for cribbage, fellowship and fun in the Courtyard on the fourth Tuesday of each month at 6:30pm.
+9. Cribbage Group: Expert and beginners meet once a month for cribbage, fellowship and fun in the Courtyard on the fourth Tuesday of each month at 6:30 pm.

-13: Quilting Group: Women with a passion for quilting or just helping others meet on the 2nd and 4th Tuesday of each month at 1:00pm to tie quilts that they have pieced.
+10. Quilting Group: Women with a passion for quilting or just helping others meet on the 2nd and 4th Tuesday of each month at 1:00 pm to tie quilts that they have pieced.
 These quilts are shipped once a year to Lutheran World Relief, where other women in foreign countries use them to wrap their children in, to provide shelter as a roof, or a multitude of other uses.
 Members of our quilting group can choose to sew pieces together or they may just want to come and tie the quilts.
 The group also creates quilts for our Senior Quilt Day in the spring when graduating high school students receive a blessing and a quilt.

-Along with our adult small groups the church will offer Youth Groups for all ages.
+Along with our adult small groups, the church will offer Youth Groups for all ages.
 These groups are again intended to help our kids and their parents form relationships with one another.
 Throughout the year these groups will engage in activities for service and for fun outside the walls of our building and Sunday School.